ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 In this practical, you will learn to create a phylogenetic tree from an alignment and visualise it in different tools.

 ## Overview
-1. Phylogeny on alignment from morning session using different methods:
+1. Phylogeny on alignment from session 1 using different methods:
     - Simple Neighbor-joining (MEGA)
     - Maximum parsimony with bootstrap (MEGA)
     - Maximum likelihood (IQTREE)